SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Company prepares its financial statements in accordance with rules and regulations of the Securities and Exchange Commission (“SEC”) and GAAP in the United States of America.
+The Company prepares its financial statements in accordance with rules and regulations of the U.S. Securities and Exchange Commission (“SEC”) and GAAP in the United States of America.
 The accompanying interim financial statements have been prepared in accordance with GAAP for interim financial information in accordance with Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the Company’s opinion, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the nine months ended May 31, 2021 are not necessarily indicative of the results for the full year.
-While management of the Company believes that the disclosures presented herein are adequate and not misleading, these interim financial statements should be read in conjunction with the audited financial statements and the footnotes thereto for the year ended August 31, 2020, contained in the Company’s Form 10-K filed on November 4, 2020.
+Operating results for the nine months ended September 30, 2022, are not necessarily indicative of the results for the full year.
+While management of the Company believes that the disclosures presented herein are adequate and not misleading, these interim financial statements should be read in conjunction with the audited financial statements and the footnotes thereto for the four-month transition period ended December 31, 2021, contained in the Company’s Form 10-KT filed on March 21, 2022.

 Basis of Consolidation

 The financial statements have been prepared on a consolidated basis, with the Company’s wholly-owned subsidiaries, Trinity Reliant Ventures Limited, Artelo Biosciences Limited and Artelo Biosciences Corporation.
 All intercompany transactions and balances have been eliminated.